elmmahboubi/redirectpush/README.md

-# HappyDeel Links - URL Shortener (Vite.js)
+# GoLinks - Advanced URL Shortener with Analytics

 A modern, fast, and production-ready URL shortener built with Vite.js, React, Supabase, and TailwindCSS.
+Features advanced analytics, geolocation tracking, and a beautiful UI.
 Designed to be deployed on Vercel with custom domain support.

 ## 🚀 Features

 - **Lightning Fast**: Built with Vite.js for instant hot reload and optimized builds
 - **Clean UI**: Minimal, responsive design built with TailwindCSS and custom components
 - **Fast Redirects**: Optimized for speed with efficient database queries
-- **Click Tracking**: Monitor how many times each link has been accessed
+- **Advanced Analytics**: Real-time click tracking with time-based statistics
+- **Geolocation Tracking**: Track clicks by country, city, and IP address
 - **Referrer Analytics**: Track where your clicks come from (e.g., depop.com, facebook.com)
 - **Country Tracking**: See which countries your clicks originate from with flag emojis
 - **Auto-increment Slugs**: Automatically generates p1, p2, p3... for easy management